(Tutorial) Make a sample reply bot using Node.js

 Channel access token section in a Messaging API channel

-In the Messaging API tab, fill Webhook URL with the Heroku URL you obtained in the Set up Heroku section, using this URL format: https://{Name of your app}.herokuapp.com/webhook.
+Next, register your webhook URL.
+In the Messaging API tab, based on the Heroku URL you obtained in the Set up Heroku section, fill the URL where your server listens for webhooks.
+The URL is in the form of https://{Name of your app}.herokuapp.com/webhook.
 Note that Webhook URL is not https://{Name of your app}.herokuapp.com/.

-If you've forgotten your Heroku URL, you can check it in the Heroku Dashboard (opens new window).
+If you forgot or lost your Heroku URL, you can get the URL from the Heroku Dashboard (opens new window).

 "Enable webhook" setting in Messaging API tab